-I have to confess: anger management therapy groups aren’t my thing.
+We have to confess: anger management therapy groups aren’t our thing.
 Why not?
-I’m in full agreement with most professionals and ordinary people alike, that anger can get you into a lot of trouble.
-It’s just that I don’t think managing that anger is the way to go.
-I don’t think anger is something that can be managed (or something that’s separate from you–managing it seems to imply that it is!).
+We’re in full agreement with most professionals and ordinary people alike that anger can get you into a lot of trouble.
+It’s just that we don’t think managing that anger is the way to go.
+We don’t think anger is something that can be managed (or something that’s separate from you–managing it seems to imply that it is!).

 What can we do with anger if not manage it?